 - Publicly available sources: we combine information you have given to us with information available from external sources.
-This will only be done when you give permission to the relevant third party organisations to share with us the data they hold on you, or if the data is already publicly available, or if we are required by law or requested by the police or a regulatory or government authority investigating potentially illegal activities.
-From time to time we screen our database against recognised data sources such as National Change of Address file and cleanse our file or correct inaccurate data.
-We may also update inaccurate data if the information is available.
+This will only be done when you give permission to the relevant third-party organisations to share with us the data they hold on you, or if the data is already publicly available, or if we are required by law or requested by the police or a regulatory or government authority investigating potentially illegal activities.
+From time to time we screen our database against recognised data sources such as National Change of Address to check and update the data we hold.

-- Social media plugins: we may use social media plugins from the following service providers who are based both inside and outside the EU: Facebook, WhatsApp and Twitter.
+- Social media plugins: we may use social media plugins from the following service providers who are based both inside and outside the EU: Facebook; WhatsApp; and Twitter.
 Such plugins allow you to register with us using your social media account, and you will be aware when this is happening.
-By providing your social media account details you are authorizing that third party to share with us certain information about you.;
+By providing your social media account details you are authorising that third party to share with us certain information about you.

 - Employers and referees: if you are a job applicant we may contact your recruiters, current and former employers and/or referees, who may be based inside or outside the EU, to provide information about you and your application.

-We might also receive information about you from third parties if you have indicated to such third party that you would like to hear from us.
+We might also receive information about you from third parties if you have indicated to such third parties that you would like to hear from us.

 Why do we collect this information, and what do we do with it?